Treatment for IBD

 - when you start to feel better again you can introduce some of the regular things back into your diet, gradually at first, until you can eat your normal diet again

-If these self-management tips don't work, ask for a referral to a dietitian to discuss your own dietary and nutritional needs.
+If these self-management tips don't work, ask for a referral to a dietician to discuss your own dietary and nutritional needs.

 It is important to be aware that whilst dietary management of symptoms can play an important role in managing symptoms and maintaining good nutrition, it does not actually treat the underling inflammation.
 This is the role of drug therapy.